Last Updated on

 Hi my lovely readers!

 It was a bit of a wait, but without further ado, my second article has been published to HER Magazine!
 While my first article was about personal development through learning computer skills, I wanted to get a bit more personal this time around.
-This article is about rewriting negative self talk, and I’ve gone ahead and not only grabbed a sneak preview for you to read below, but also made some freebies for you to help with rewriting that negative self talk.
-You can grab your cell phone goodies here and computer goodies here!
+This article is about rewriting negative self-talk and I’ve gone ahead and grabbed a sneak preview for you to read below.

 Here’s a Tidbit For You: